akvelon/DataflowTemplates/v2/protegrity-data-tokenization/README.md

 Following the template design, it is recommended that inputs are transformed into Beam Row and outputs are transformed from Beam Row.

+## Avro notes:

+* For the correct work of the pipeline, you must check that provided Data Schema match the data that comes from Avro.
+Otherwise the pipelinу will fail with runtime error.
+* The deadletters will not be saved when working with Avro.

 ### Ideas for Extensions